 Though the fall doesn't officially start for another couple of weeks, for most Americans summer ends when school buses begin running their routes and college football broadcasts return to Saturdays.
-While educational institutions from kindergartens to law schools are welcoming students back, there was no summer vacation in Washington, where their lobbyists have reported spending more than $43 million lobbying Congress and the executive branch so far this year, they wish they could spend some vacations with obx rentals, but sadly for them that is not possible.
+While educational institutions from kindergartens to law schools are welcoming students back, there was no summer vacation in Washington, where their lobbyists have reported spending more than $43 million lobbying Congress and the executive branch so far this year, they wish they could spend some vacations at the beach and take the Best Cooler with them, but sadly for them that is not possible.

 It's easy to understand why.
 Altogether, the federal government spent $47.5 billion on elementary and secondary education in 2012, the last full year for which statistics are available, plus another $12.1 billion on higher education.
 Those figures don't include the $112 billion in federal student loans or the billions more in research grants issued by Pentagon, the National Institutes of Health, the National Science Foundation and a host of other government agencies.